 Andrew graduated from the Edinburgh School of Architecture & Landscape Architecture (ESALA) in 2012 and has over six years of experience in the design and delivery of projects primarily in the high-end residential, public arts and commercial sectors.
-Andrew joined 7N in July 2018, having previously worked with Morgan McDonnell Architecture in Edinburgh and, prior to this, Robin Partington & Partners in London.
+Andrew has previously worked with Morgan McDonnell Architecture in Edinburgh and Robin Partington & Partners in London.
 His completed projects include a Treasures Gallery at the University of Oxford’s Bodleian Library, a salmon smokehouse in the outer Hebrides and a number of listed building conversions.

 Andrew’s architectural ethos is centred around a considered response to context; a carefully conceived concept; and care and craftsmanship in all the details.
 The clear result is spaces that can delight, inspire, and improve lives.

 Alex is a qualified Architect who joined 7N in June 2017.
 Prior to this Alex worked for London-based practices Gollifer Langston Architects, McDowell+Benedetti and Matter Architecture on a wide range of projects including public buildings, schools and residential projects.